-Even in 2015, $100 webcams still have pretty crappy video quality.
+Even in 2017, $100 webcams still have pretty crappy video quality.
 They have tiny sensors that don’t pull in enough light.
 Here’s the output from the best Logitech webcam out there, the ~$100 C930e:

 Ugh.
 Faded, bad colors.
-Instead, check out how a GoPro Hero4 looks as a webcam:
+Instead, check out how a GoPro Hero looks as a webcam:

 Awww, yeah – what a difference.
 Here’s how to make it happen: